Layr-Labs/eigenlayer-middleware/docs/RegistryCoordinator.md

 ### System Configuration

-These methods are used by the Service Manager Owner to configure the `RegistryCoordinator`:
+These methods are used by the Owner to configure the `RegistryCoordinator`:
 * [`createQuorum`](#createquorum)
 * [`setOperatorSetParams`](#setoperatorsetparams)
 * [`setChurnApprover`](#setchurnapprover)